ManiVaultStudio/ClustersFromPointsPlugin/README.md

-# Extract meta data plugin
+# Clusters from points plugin
-Allows to extract meta data from points usin various extraction algorithms.
+Allows to extract clusters from points using various extraction algorithms.

 ![This is an image](res/images/screenshot.png)